Hongsalmun: Features

-Hongsalmun literally means ‘gate with red arrows’, referring to the set of pointed spikes on its top.
+Hongsalmun literally means 'gate with red arrows', referring to the set of pointed spikes on its top.
 In the past, spikes in between columns did not exist.
 The color is said to be red because of the belief that the color repels ghosts.
 The gate is composed of two round poles set vertically and two transverse bars.
 These pillars are usually over nine meters in height.
 There is no roof and no door-gate.
-In the middle top gate the symbol of the trisula and the taegeuk image are placed.
+In the middle top gate the symbol of the trident and the taegeuk image are placed.

 The hongsalmun gate opens to a path that leads toward the front of hyanggyo and the hamabi or the "memorial dismount stone".
 The gate can also be found inside a seowon, a privately owned complex that served as a Confucian shrine and preparatory school.